aws/sagemaker-python-sdk/src/sagemaker/mxnet/README.rst

 3. Save the model

 Hyperparameters will be passed as command-line arguments to your training script.
-In addition, the locations for finding input data and saving the model and output data will be provided as environment variables rather than as arguments to a function.
+In addition, the container will define the locations of input data and where to save the model artifacts and output data as environment variables rather than passing that information as arguments to the ``train`` function.
 You can find the full list of available environment variables in the `SageMaker Containers README <https://github.com/aws/sagemaker-containers#list-of-provided-environment-variables-by-sagemaker-containers>`__.

 We recommend using `an argument parser <https://docs.python.org/3.5/howto/argparse.html>`__ for this part.